 - Stir in the acidophilus powder from the capsules (or use mesophilic culture) and blend again for a few seconds.

-- Transfer the cashew mixture into a cheesecloth and pull it tight.
+- Transfer the cashew mixture to a cheesecloth and pull it tight.
 Add a weight above it and let sit at room temperature for about 24 hours.
 I placed the cheesecloth in a colander on top of a bowl.
 This step is important to start the fermentation of the cashew cream and drain possible excess water.

 - After one day, the cashew cream should have a slightly sour, lemony taste, like fresh cream cheese.
 Transfer to a clean bowl, cover with plastic film to touch and place in the refrigerator for about 4 hours.

 - Cut strips of parchment paper and lay them in 3 4-inch springform pans.
-You want to cover the sides and bottom of the springform pans, you can also use plastic film if you prefer.
+You want to cover the sides and bottom of the springform pans.
+You can also use plastic film if you prefer.
 The goal is to prevent the cheese from sticking to the metal.
 Fill the pans with the mixture and press it down using plastic film so it doesn’t stick to your hands.
 Cover the pans with plastic film to touch and place in the refrigerator for 2 days.

 - Then, carefully remove the cheeses from the springform pans and place them on a plate or small baking sheet lined with parchment paper.
-Salt both sides with about 1/4 tsp of salt.
+Salt on both sides with about 1/4 tsp of salt.
 Do the same for the sides.
 Use your finger to gently spread the salt on the surface of the cheese.

 - Place the cheeses in your refrigerator.